Optimal designs for discrete choice models via graph Laplacians: Preliminaries

-For $ k=2 $ one has only paired comparisons and this is the Bradley--Terry model, see e.g.~\citet{KRS2021} and Section~\ref{sec:BradleyTerry}.
+For $ k=2 $ one has only paired comparisons and this is the Bradley--Terry model, see Section~\ref{sec:BradleyTerry}.
 The vector $ Y(C_j)=(Y(i,C_j))_{i\in C_j} $ has a multinomial distribution with success probabilities~\eqref{eq:model}.
 The parameters $ \pi $ are not identifiable, as multiplying the vector $ \pi $ with a scalar factor does not change the probabilities in~\eqref{eq:model}.
 Therefore, a standard approach is to reduce the model to $ m-1 $ parameters, for example by fixing~$ \pi_m $.
-As this renders the remaining parameters identifiable, such a reduction is called an identifiability condition.
-We discuss this in detail in Section~\ref{sec:identifiability}.
+As this renders the remaining parameters identifiable, such a reduction is called an identifiability condition (see Section~\ref{sec:identifiability}).
+After a logarithmic transformation $ \beta_{i}=\log(\pi_i) $, the probability \eqref{eq:model} becomes